On this page:

 - age group.

-The results will be used to understand what additional support and information New Zealanders require around COVID-19.
+The results were used to understand what additional support and information New Zealanders require around COVID-19.

 Health status and mental health